|

 Application of n-findr imaging in vibrational hyperspectral imaging:

-and directly converted into false-colored ANN maps.
-Furthermore, checks for activation thresholds and multiple activations can be carried out.
+are analyzed and directly converted into false-colored ANN segmentation images.
+Furthermore, checks for activation thresholds and multiple

 ftp://ftp.informatik.uni-stuttgart.de.